What is the Best Dissertation Award Program?

 - social & behavioral sciences and education

-Current and former students who will have been awarded the Ph.D., or who will have successfully defended and officially submitted their dissertations to the Graduate Student Services & Progress (GSSP) office, between July 1, 2019, and April 7, 2021, will be eligible to be nominated.
-Relevant graduate programs that offer the Ph.D. may nominate one student.
+Current and former students who will have been awarded the Ph.D., or who will have successfully defended and officially submitted their dissertations to the Graduate Student Services & Progress (GSSP) office, between July 1, 2022 and April 5, 2024., will be eligible to be nominated.
+UMN-Twin Cities and UMN-Duluth graduate programs that offer the Ph.D. may nominate one student.

 If you have any questions, please contact the Graduate Fellowships Office.

 - Describe candidate pool and selection process within program

 - Describe nominee’s originality and importance of research

 - Describe nominee’s potential for significant contribution to the field

 - Describe nominee’s comparative publication record and quality of the journals, and other excellence indicators, such as: discoveries, unique theories, inventions, creative products, patens, publications, book publication offers, job offers, professional organization honors, etc.